amaliariegelhuth/Huffman-Coding/README.md

 4. You now have a `PriorityQueue` with one `HuffTree` for each character.
 While there is more than one `HuffTree` in the `PriorityQueue`, `poll()` off the two `HuffTree`s with the smallest weights, **t1** and **t2**.
 Construct a new `HuffTree` **t** with **t1** and **t2** as left and right children (respectively) and with weight = t1.weight() + t2.weight().
 Insert the new `HuffTree` **t** into the priority queue.

 5. After merging all these `HuffTree`s, the `PriorityQueue` now contains exactly one element: the Huffman coding tree for the input text.
 Remove the remaning `HuffTree` from the priority queue.
 Recursively walk the coding tree recording the bit path P (i.e., the Huffman code, the sequence of 0s and 1s).
+I have included pseudocode for reading off the leaves of a tree at the end of this README.

 * When the recursive walk arrives at a leaf with symbol A, you will know the Huffman code (i.e., the path P, the sequence of 0s and 1s) for character A.